NhatVu/SpringBootDemo/Readme.md

     - Set RateLimit for API.
     - Use Redis to create RateLimit service

-- Advanced Logger
+- Advanced Logger + other task
     - Config rotation log, File appender log.
 Avoid full disk problem.
     - Define log format to make the grepping log or debugging from log more easily
     - Config log for showing line number

-- *[Option]* Elasticsearch
+    - Encode id, don't use database's id explicitly.
+Ex: don't use categoryId, use encode(categoryId)

+- *[Option]* Elasticsearch.
+Center log for aggregation and build QoS (Quality of Serivce)
 - *[Option]* Login with facebook, google
 - Techical debt
   - ORM relationship: OneToOne, ManyToOne and ManyToMany.
 Should we use auto incremental id?
 I think we shouldn't use ForeignKey on production environment because of performance.
   - Spring filter
+  - Set timeout for connecting to database.
+Tend to use circuit breaker pattern

 Resources:
 1. Spring Boot Quick Start: https://www.youtube.com/playlist?list=PLqq-6Pq4lTTbx8p2oCgcAQGQyqN8XeA1x